The Ghostley Witch

 exclaimed with obviously fake joy.

 "Klink," Burkhalter greeted him.
-And as he helped her out of
+And as he helped her

 Klink visibly winced as she flirtingly winked at him and said: